Advanced Beauty and Fashion Make-Up

 This exciting make-up course is all about teaching you the techniques necessary to work professionally as a make-up artist in the beauty, commercial, light entertainment music and fashion industries.

 What you will learn

 This course builds on the skills that you may have learned in our Basic Fashion course.
 You’ll start with four intensive weeks in which you’ll cover all aspects of fashion make-up and hair, finishing with a photoshoot with professional models and photographer.

 The final two weeks of the 6 week course add a further level of depth to your knowledge and skills and end with a second photoshoot and professional feedback.

 How you will learn it

-After your second photoshoot with professional models and photographer, you’ll get detailed feedback and an assessment of your shoot.
+On the 6 week course, after your second photoshoot with professional models and photographer, you will get detailed feedback and an assessment of your shoot.

 Where you will learn it

 The light and airy classrooms of Delamar Academy are located within the world-famous Ealing Studios in West London.

 In our spacious classrooms, you’ll have your own personal workstation – including professional lighting and equipment.
 A large prosthetics workshop is based on site at Ealing Studios.
 Ealing Studios is home to a number of other companies that form a real media community, with visual effects, production, editing, outside broadcast, and record companies all represented.
 There is also a the Met Film School, which offers a first step in studio experience for our own students when they work on graduate films.